Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: Abstract

 \section{Abstract}

-A long-standing challenge in machine learning has been the rigid separation between data work and model refinement, enforced by slow fine-tuning cycles.
-The rise of Large Language Models (LLMs) overcomes this historical barrier, allowing applications developers to instantly govern model behavior by editing prompt instructions.
-This shift enables a new paradigm: data-model co-evolution, where a living test set and a model's instructions evolve in tandem.
-We operationalize this paradigm in an interactive system designed to address the critical challenge of encoding subtle, domain-specific policies into prompt instructions.
-The system's structured workflow guides people to discover edge cases, articulate rationales for desired behavior, and iteratively evaluate instruction revisions against a growing test set.
-A user study shows our workflow helps participants refine instructions systematically and specify ambiguous policies more concretely.
-This work points toward more robust and responsible LLM applications through human-in-the-loop development aligned with local preferences and policies.
+Large Language Models (LLMs) are increasingly embedded in applications, and people can shape model behavior by editing prompt instructions.
+Yet encoding subtle, domain-specific policies into prompts is challenging.
+Although this process often benefits from concrete test cases, test data and prompt instructions are typically developed as separate artifacts, reflecting traditional machine learning practices in which model tuning was slow and test sets were static.
+We argue that the fast, iterative nature of prompt engineering calls for removing this separation and enabling a new workflow: data-prompt co-evolution, where a living test set and prompt instructions evolve in tandem.
+We present an interactive system that operationalizes this workflow.
+It guides application developers to discover edge cases, articulate rationales for desired behavior, and iteratively evaluate revised prompts against a growing test set.
+A user study shows our workflow helps people refine prompts systematically, better aligning them with their intended policies.
+This work points toward more robust and responsible LLM applications through human-in-the-loop development.

 \ccsdesc[500]{Human-centered computing~Interactive systems and tools} \ccsdesc[300]{Computing methodologies~Natural language generation}

 \keywords{Large language models, test set, model behavior, human-AI interaction, human-in-the-loop workflows, responsible AI}